fermmm/group-date-client-rn/README.md

 ```
 npm run publish
 ```
-The users will download the latest JS code when booting the app and run it at restart if the code finished downloading in the background.
-Useful to send updates without requiring the users to go to Google Play.
-Some native code changes require a new build, not just the JS code in that case you need to create a .pem traditional build and upload it to google play.
+What is this: The JS code of your app is hosted in the expo servers for free and can be updated in the already installed apps.
+The app downloads the latest code at boot and applies the new code on the next boot.This is useful to send updates quickly without approval waiting and without requiring the users to go to Google Play and update the app manually.
+Some native code changes require a new build, in that case the users need to update in the traditional way.
-Also new installations comes with the code at the moment of .pem build.
-So they will run the old version at first boot, to prevent this you still have to upload each new version to Google Play.
+Also new installations comes with the code at the moment of the build, so they will run the old version at first boot, and the new version on second boot.
+To prevent problems on new users because of this you should also upload each new version to the stores.

 ----

 ## Publishing the app

 For final build and publishing of the app you may find useful the [instructions on the Expo documentation](https://docs.expo.io/distribution/introduction/).
+Also you may need to do the following:

+1. **Change the icons**: Once you have your icon designed use "Asset Studio" inside Android Studio to export your icon in all the sizes required by an app.
+Open Android Studio, inside the "project" panel select the folder app/res, then click on File > New > Image asset, import the source asset (your icon image) and follow instructions to generate the images, the images will be generated in the correct folders, build and enjoy.

+2. **Change app bundle identifier**: If you didn't do this in the setup steps or the store required you to change the app package identifier, the current one is on app.json > ```expo.android.package```.
+Search for that package name inside all the project files using your code editor and replace the current one by the new one.
+If you followed the steps required to setup notifications you have to repeat all of them with the new package name, which implies creating a new app in Firebase.
+If you followed the steps required to setup google login you need to change the package name in the android client of the Google Cloud platform credentials setup.
+Also the Facebook app must have the updated identifier.